703: Deathstalker and the Warriors from Hell

 Pert Plus is a brand of shampoo plus conditioner that is manufactured by Procter & Gamble.
 It comes in a number of different varieties: Light, Medium, Deep, Dandruff Control, etc. "Wash & go with Pert" is an old ad slogan for the brand.

 A guy who told her “Brandy, you’re a fine girl what a good wife you would be, but my life, my love, and my lady is the sea” gave it to her.

-A reference to the 1972 song “Brandy (You’re a Fine Girl)” by Looking Glass.
+A line from the 1972 song “Brandy (You’re a Fine Girl)” by Looking Glass.
 Sample lyrics: “The sailor said ‘Brandy, you’re a fine girl’ (you’re a fine girl)/‘What a good wife you would be’ (such a fine girl)/‘But my life, my love and my lady is the sea …’”

 Look, there’s a port on a Western bay, and it serves a hundred ships a day.